 In addition to maintaining polarization, the accurate measurement of the beam polarization is of great importance.
-Very small angle elastic scattering in the Coulomb-Nuclear interference region offers the possibility for an analyzing reaction with a high figure-of-merit, which is not expected to be strongly energy dependent[10].
+Very small angle elastic scattering in the Coulomb-Nuclear interference region offers the possibility for an analyzing reaction with a high figure-of-merit which is not expected to be strongly energy dependent[11].
 For polarized beam commissioning in RHIC an ultra-thin carbon ribbon is used as an internal target, and the recoil carbon nuclei are detected to measure both vertical and radial polarization components.
 The detection of the recoil carbon with silicon detectors using both energy and time-of-flight information shows excellent particle identification.
 It was demonstrated that this polarimeter can be used to monitor polarization of high energy proton beams in an almost nondestructive manner and that the carbon fiber target could be scanned through the circulating beam to measure polarization profiles.
-A polarized atomic hydrogen jet was also installed as an internal target for small angle protonproton scattering which allows the absolute calibration of the beam polarization to better than 5 %.
+A polarized atomic hydrogen jet was installed as an internal target for small angle proton-proton scattering which allows the absolute calibration of the beam polarization to better than 5 %.

-Figure 7: Orbit and spin tracking through the four helical magnets of a Siberian Snake at $\gamma = 25$.
+Figure 7: Orbit and spin tracking through the four helical magnets of a Siberian Snake at $\gamma = 25$ .
 The spin tracking shows the reversal of the vertical polarization.

-Figure 8: Circulating beam in the blue and yellow ring, luminosity at PHENIX (black) and STAR (red), as well as the measured circulating beam polarization in the blue and yellow RHIC ring (blue(dark) and yellow(light) lines and symbols, respectively) for one typical store.
+Figure 8: Circulating beam, luminosity at PHENIX (blue), STAR (red), PHOBOS (green), and BRAHMS (black), as well as the measured circulating beam polarization in the blue and yellow RHIC ring (blue(dark) and yellow(light) lines and symbols, respectively) for one typical store.

-Fig. 8 shows circulating beam current, luminosity and measured circulating beam polarization of a typical store during last year's run[11].
-A peak luminosity of about about 35×10^{30} cm-2 s-1 was reached.
-The beam polarization of up to 65% was calibrated at 100 GeV with the absolute polarimeter mentioned above.
-To preserve beam polarization in RHIC during acceleration and storage the vertical betatron tune had to be controlled to better than 0.005[12] and the orbit had to be corrected to better than 1 mm rms to avoid depolarizing "snake" resonances[13].
+Fig. 8 shows circulating beam current, luminosity and measured circulating beam polarization of a typical store during last year's run[12].
+A peak luminosity of about about $5 \times 10^{30}$ cm-2 s-1 was reached.
+The beam polarization of 45 % was calibrated at 100 GeV with the absolute polarimeter mentioned above.
+To preserve beam polarization in RHIC during acceleration and storage the vertical betatron tune had to be controlled to better than 0.005 and the orbit had to be corrected to better than 1 mm rms to avoid depolarizing "snake" resonances[13].